nolan-h-hamilton/Consenrich/docs/source/modules.rst

 * Each of the candidates is then assigned a :math:`p`-value based on the empirical null distribution of blockwise maxima.
 Those satisfying :math:`p_{\textsf{adj}} < \alpha` are deemed significant.
 Default :math:`\alpha = 0.05`.

   * Additional criteria can be applied: e.g., require the *signal values* at candidate peaks, :math:`\widetilde{x}_{[i^*]}`, to exceed a cutoff (`matchingParams.minSignalAtMaxima`), and/or require the *length* of the matched feature to exceed a minimum size (`matchingParams.minMatchLengthBP`).
   * Overlapping/adjacent matches can be merged.
-By default, significant hits within :math:`0.50 \times T` intervals are merged.
-This can be adjusted via `matchingParams.mergeGapBP`.

 .. note:: **Alternating Sampling Scheme**